irissorg/itf-2025/README.md

-# itf-2025
-Imagining the Future scenarios
+# Imagining the Future, a creative exploration

 HTML, CSS & JS which are presented at http://content.iriss.org.uk/2025/